-- that SDG&E is complying with the limitations on confidentiality specified in the Matrix for that type of data; - that the information is not already public; and - that the data cannot be aggregated, redacted, summarized, masked or otherwise protected in a way that allows partial disclosure. - 3.
-The Protected Information contained in my Testimony constitutes material, market sensitive, electric procurement-related information that is within the scope of Section 454.5(g) of the Public Utilities Code.
-As such, the Protected Information is allowed confidential treatment in accordance with the Matrix, as follows:
+- that the data cannot be aggregated, redacted, summarized, masked or otherwise protected in a way that allows partial disclosure. - 3.
+The Protected Information contained in my Testimony constitutes material, market sensitive, electric procurement-related information that is within the scope of Section 454.5(g) of the Public Utilities Code.2 As such, the Protected Information is allowed confidential treatment in accordance with the Matrix, as follows: